 LAS VEGAS (FOX5) -- A 15-year-old student was taken into custody Thursday in connection with a terroristic threat made toward Desert Oasis High School, according to Clark County School District police.

 The student told another student that they planned on bringing a firearm to school and threatened to "shoot up" a planned assembly on Friday, according to CCSD police Sgt.
-Brian Zink.
+Bryan Zink.

 The person who heard the threat brought it to school officials.